alexsb1/endPointDetection/README.md

 #library(devtools)
 install_github("alexsb1/lablaster")
 ```
-We have plans to submit to lablaster CRAN
+We have submitted lablaster to CRAN.

 ## Arguments